nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 ====================

 The Board Information Configuration Registers (BICR) are non-volatile memory (NVM) registers that contain information on how the nRF54H20 SoC must interact with other board elements, including the information about the power and clock delivery to the SoC.
-To prepare the nRF54H20 DK for first use, you must manually program the values of the BICR using a precompiled BICR binary file (:file:`bicr_ext_loadcap.hex`).
+To prepare the nRF54H20 DK for first use, you must manually program the values of the BICR using a precompiled BICR binary file (:file:`bicr.hex`).

-1. Download the `BICR binary file`_ .
+1. Download the `BICR new binary file`_.
 #.
 Connect the nRF54H20 DK to your computer using the **DEBUGGER** port on the DK.

 .. note::